Pest Management Fact Sheet #5004

 Clay A. Kirby, Insect Diagnostician

 Bed bugs are making a comeback in the U.S. for several reasons.
 Some factors include increased international travel, increased popularity of thrift shops, yard sales, and buying used furniture.
 Also, the practice of using specific household pest control tactics, and crowded living conditions in certain apartment complexes and neighborhoods has added to the problem.
 Bed bugs have a secretive life style and can hide in any crack or crevice, going undetected for quite a while (with the potential of being spread in the meantime).

-In addition, bed bug eggs are tiny (smaller than a pinhead) and hard to detect.
+In addition, bed bug eggs are tiny and hard to detect.
 In a heavy infestation, they can be practically anywhere.
 For these reasons, we suggest you contact a licensed pest management professional with extensive bed bug experience.

 Description & Biology